 This is part of Trail Runner’s new opinion column, where writers and runners can share their thoughts on everything trail-related.

 Saying “running is my therapy” is about as common as spandex in trail running.
 But, they are not the same thing.
-Running cannot cure mental illness any better than Zumba can cure cancer.
 Stories about people grappling with PTSD, anxiety, depression or addiction through ultrarunning are pervasive in outdoor media, and the way we portray those stories can be problematic.

 I’m not a mental health expert, but I have owned and operated a human brain for most of my life.
 I’m also not here to diminish the accomplishment of running an ultra – they’re hard!
 Working through a physical challenge can be a great way to reconnect with your body and test your resilience.
 But, it does not address any underlying mental health issues.